atomone-hub/atom.one/content/english/blog/atomone-v4-technical-reference/index.md

 The `x/dynamicfee` module was introduced in v3.
 In v4, its canonical home moves from the AtomOne repository into the AtomOne SDK, where it is co-versioned with the other AtomOne-specific SDK modifications.
 This is purely a change of location and ownership, not of algorithm or interface: the module's behaviour is unchanged.

 The migration carries one substantive fix absent from the repository version: a guard against `ConsensusParams.Block.MaxGas` returning 0 or -1, the CometBFT representation of "unlimited block gas."
 Without this guard, the fee price calculation attempts to divide by a zero or negative target, producing incorrect behaviour.
-The fork introduces a `DefaultMaxBlockGas` parameter (default: 100,000,000 gas units), and the `GetMaxBlockGas` helper returns this value whenever the consensus parameter is absent or unlimited.
+The updated version introduces a `DefaultMaxBlockGas` parameter (default: 100,000,000 gas units), and the `GetMaxBlockGas` helper returns this value whenever the consensus parameter is absent or unlimited.

 ## 7. IBC Light Client for Gno: `10-gno`